-For the benefit of the other students, any child who has a fever or other signs of illness should remain at home.
-If a student becomes ill at school and cannot remain, the parent or other authorized contact person (listed by the parent on the student's application for admission) will be telephoned to take the student home.
-If no one can be reached to take the student home, he/she will remain at school or in the school office until a parent or authorized individual picks up student.
+For the benefit of all students, any child who has a fever or other signs of illness must remain home.
+If a student becomes ill during the school day and cannot remain, the parent or other authorized contact person (listed by the parent on the student's application for admission and checked by parents for updates annually) will be telephoned to take the student home.
+If no one can be reached to take the student home, he/she will remain at school or in the school office until a parent or authorized individual picks up the student.